 I chose Vimeo over YouTube and other free video hosting sites because it has a great quality of video.
 After creating my account with Vimeo, I record videos (usually of me sitting at my office desk) with my webcam, saving the movies as files on my computer and then uploading the files to Vimeo.
 I make the videos public and share them with students.
 After the semester is over, I make the videos private, but I love being able to access past videos to get ideas and inspiration for my current classes.
 Collectively, this video archive has helped me to see the kinds of questions and ideas that students tend to generate semester after semester.
 I've also assigned these videos in face-to-face classes, if I feel that they cover important material in a concise way.
 Because I respond differently to specific students each semester, I do recreate the videos every time I teach an online course.
 However, I find the process is easier each semester, as I use the previous semesters' video to help outline my thoughts and prepare my comments.

 The videos are short--ten, fifteen minutes--and students report enjoying the chance to see me in my element and get to know me as an instructor.
 In my evaluations, students regularly commented on the videos as one of the activities they found most engaging and helpful in the online course.
-It also helps to humanize the process of online teaching--and connecting with students personally is extremely
+It also helps to humanize the process of online teaching--and connecting with students personally is extremely important to me, whether I am in the classroom or on D2L.

 For more information about Vimeo visit: http://vimeo.com/about